jvani/PUI2016_jmv423/HW4_jmv423/README.md

 Work was done with Tashay Green.

 ###Assignment 4: Tests of correlation using the scipy package with citibike data
+1. Data was accessed (directly from citibike), unzipped, and loaded into a pandas dataframe.
+2. KS test was completed on the  male and female distributions (null was rejected).
+3. KS test was completed on a subsample (every 200th row) of the male and female distributions (null was rejected).
+4. A subsample of male citibike users was selected to be equal len() as the female sample.
+The two distributions were sorted by age and a Pearson's test was completed (null was rejected).
+5. Using the same subsample of male citibike users, with both male and female ages sorted a  Spearman's test was completed (null was rejected).
+6. Time of day was classified as day or night.
+A KS test was completed on the distribution of ages  of both night and day time users (null was rejected).

 ####Work Breakdown
+All work was done by Jordan Vani.
+Some  code borrowed from  Prof. Bianca (https://github.com/fedhere/PUI2016_fb55/blob/master/HW4_fb55/citibikes_compare_distributions.ipynb)